Ramirez continues tear with 3 RBIs, Guardians beat A's 6-3 - WHIZ News

 Cal Quantrill (4-3) allowed one run in six innings, a solo home run by Ramón Laureano in the first.
 Laureano inspired his teammates with a fiery dugout rant that led to Oakland’s five-run seventh inning Saturday, when the A’s snapped a 10-game losing streak with a 10-5 win.

+Mark Kotsay got a close look at Ramírez as Oakland’s third base coach last season.
+Asked what jumps out to him, the Athletics’ first-year manager chuckled and said, “The relaxed confidence that he plays with.”

+“He’s one of the most aggressive baserunners for being in the elite status of players.
+A lot of times you see those type of guys don’t necessarily run the bases with the intensity that he does.
+He’s a really, really good player,” Kotsay said.

-Emmanuel Clase pitched the ninth for his 11th save and Cleveland took three of four in the series.
+Emmanuel Clase pitched the ninth for his 11th save and Cleveland has won 10 of 13.

 Josh Naylor added an RBI single in the sixth for the Guardians.
 Cleveland’s first baseman, who suffered multiple fractures and ligament damage to his right leg in an outfield collision last season, gave fans a major scare in the top of the inning.